aalto-trafficsense/regular-routes-devops/README.markdown

 *Note!
 No need to run Berks or Chef manually since Vagrantfile specifies the Chef Cookbook used to setup server*

+Vagrant offers server sharing through internet for testing a local copy of the server (not for production!).
+At least in some installations the share plugin is missing.
+If that is the case, first install the plugin:

+`$ vagrant plugin install vagrant-share`

+Vagrant share plugin requires [ngrok](https://ngrok.com/download).

 E: Importing Open Street map data from crossings-repository
 -----------------------------------------------------------